dokryconn/Dokters-Prescription/README.md

 ## Customizing the **Research Chemicals** script

+### FOLLOW THESE STEPS TO CUSTOMIZE THE "RESEARCH CHEMICALS.AHK" SCRIPT:
 1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
 2. Open the **`Research Chemicals.AHK`** file in the `Dok's Rx Cabinet\Research Chemicals` folder with any text editor such as "Notepad"; or a script editor such as "SciTE4Autohotkey."
 3. Edit the script text to include any Autohotkey functions that you would like to test.
 4. Save your customized changes to the original `Research Chemicals.AHK` script file.
 5. You're done. :)

 # Donate